 Capitalized Interest Definition

-Capitalized interest, is defined as the interest on the cost of construction, or a self constructed asset by a company.
-Interest capitalization occurs because it is considered a part of the cost in developing the asset for the company’s future use.
+The capitalized interest definition is the interest on the cost of construction, or a self constructed asset by a company.
+Interest capitalization occurs because it is a part of the cost in developing the asset for the company’s future use.

 Capitalized Interest Meaning

-Therefore, the interest expense is considered to be part of the normal costs associated with construction.
-Thus, properly account for the capitalized interest expense on the balance sheet instead of the income statement until the project is completed.
+Therefore, consider the interest expense to be part of the normal costs associated with construction.
+Thus, properly account for the capitalized interest expense on the balance sheet instead of the income statement.
+Do this until the company completes the project.

 Capitalized Interest Example

-Jimbo Slice, the CEO of Chupacabra Inc., is looking to construct a new building in downtown Houston, Texas.
+For example, Jimbo Slice is the CEO of Chupacabra Inc..
+He is looking to construct a new building in downtown Houston, Texas.
 The company must first secure capitalized interest mortgage for the new office space.
 Jimbo goes to visit the bank to try and gain access to a loan.
 After consideration, the bank grants Jimbo the loan for the construction.
 It will cost an estimated $4 million to complete at an interest rate of 9%.
 The interest expense is thus capitalized on the balance sheet because the construction is for Chupacabra’s new office space and no one else in particular.
-Given the numbers Chupacabra will capitalize the interest expense of $90,000 per year assuming that the company will complete construction in 4 years.
+Given the numbers, Chupacabra will capitalize the interest expense of $90,000 per year assuming that the company will complete construction in 4 years.

 If you want to add more value to your organization, then click here to download the Know Your Economics Worksheet.